Server-Factory/Mail-Server-Factory/README.md

 [Examples](./Examples) director contains examples of JSON configuration(s) for Mail Server Factory deployment(s).

+Note: Detailed explanations for every variable will be added in upcoming releases.

 # Cloning the project

 To be able to read project source code or contribute it is required to clone the Git repository.
 The following command